Proto:Mario Kart DS/USA Kiosk Demo

 Internal Name: Edit

-At this point, the editor has a basic appearance with a more advanced paint bucket and only 3 template pattern.
+At this point, the editor has a basic appearance with a more advanced paint bucket and only 3 template patterns, those being a ball, a star, and a heart.
 The paint bucket has the option to draw connected pixels with the same colour, draw all pixels with the same colour or to give all pixels on the screen the same colour.
-The archive, that contains this editor, still exist in the final and contains an improved but still incomplete emblem editor.
+The archive that contains this editor still exists in the final and also contains an improved, but still incomplete emblem editor.

 Pressing the S on the bottom screen shows 4 options: